The Derwentwater Dawdle is named as a 'Dawdle' is the fastest most will manage on it. But be aware. It is not a Doddle.

 It is a challenging but beautiful 23(ish) mile self navigated route that takes in three tough ascents totalling 4300ft as you complete a full circuit of Derwentwater.

 From the start at Victory Memorial Hall in Braithwaite you soon make your way to the first ascent, to the summit of Cat Bells giving stunning views back towards Keswick & over Derwentwater, from here you have a technical descent to the lake side and make your way past the iconic Castle Crag to Rosthwaite and the first check point at the Institute.

-Another steep ascent soon awaits as you head up to Dock Tarn, a beautifully isolated spot... you probably will get wet feet!
-After passing Watendleth you will head to the second check point located at Surprise View (and it lives up to it's name) before dropping to the famous Lake District beauty spot at Ashness Bridge.
-The final big climb up to Walla Crag will bring yet more stunning views over Derwentwater before another fast and fun descent.
+Another steep ascent soon awaits as you head up the infamous climb to Dock Tarn, a beautifully isolated spot... which is likely to give you wet feet!
+After passing Watendleth you will head to the second check point located at Surprise View (and if there is one, it lives up to it's name) before dropping to the famous Lake District beauty spot at Ashness Bridge.
+The final big climb up to Walla Crag is possibly the easiest of the day and will bring yet more stunning views over Derwentwater before a final fast and fun descent.
 One final short optional climb to the view point at Castlehead is included in the route before you pass through Keswick beginning your return to the start point.